reserve-protocol/protocol/README.md

 3 - For deploying the full suite you can use the available scripts located at `\scripts`.

--   `scripts\deploy-all.js`: Deploys all components and mockups (mainly oriented for local development, but works for Testnets as well).
+-   `scripts\deploy-all.ts`: Deploys all components and mockups (mainly oriented for local development, but works for Testnets as well).
 Uses default configuration for a generic `RToken`.

 ### Local deployment (Hardhat network)